kazurayam/practice.expandtesting.com_dynamic-table/README.md

 ## TC4

-I want to edit in the Manual view a Test Case that calls the `practiceexpandtesting.DynamicTableScraper` class.
-Is it possible?
+Finally, I want to edit a Test Case that calls the `practiceexpandtesting.DynamicTableScraper` class in the Manual view.
+How to make it possible?

 I created a custom *Keyword* that indirectory calls the `practiceexpandtesting.DynamicTableScraper` class: